-- Despite the guidance change from 1 August in respect of homeworking, the decision to reopen the workplace is for the employer to make.
+- The decision to reopen the workplace is for the employer to make.

 It may take you some time to get ready to open.
 If the employee is currently on furlough, check the terms of your furlough agreement.
 If the employee has agreed to remain on furlough until, for example, the end of the furlough scheme or until you recall them to work, then you can hold them to this agreement and keep them on furlough until you are ready to recall them.From 1 July you also have the option of flexible furlough, where employees can return to work part-time and remain on furlough for the rest of the time – but you are not obliged to do this (see our FAQs on furloughing employees for more information).

-We don’t need or can’t accommodate everybody immediately – how do we choose which employees should come back?
+We don’t need or can’t accommodate all our employees– how do we choose which employees should come to work?

-We advise that you start by exploring who would be willing to come back in.
+We advise that you start by exploring who would be willing to come to work.